atinuke03/LITA_Project_Customer_Data/README.md

 =COUNTIF(Table4[SubscriptionType],D33774)
 =COUNTIF(Table4[SubscriptionType],D33776)
 ```

+# Data Visualization
+Data visualization is the graphical representation of information and data.
+By using visual elements like charts, graphs, maps, and infographics, data visualization tools and techniques help to make complex data more accessible, understandable, and usable.

 ## Pivot Analysis
 Pivot analysis is a powerful data analysis technique that allows users to summarize, reorganize, and analyze large datasets.
 The following metrics was summarized using pivot analysis;
 ### Revenue by Region